kennytilton/matrix/cljs/shadow/matrixrn/README.md

 Wait a minute.
 * an iOS sim will appear;
+* Using the Simulator menu bar, select `Device>shake`;
+* * a menu of options should appear in the sim;
+* select `Disable fast refresh`; the menu will disappear;
+* again, select `Device>shake`; select `Debug remote JS`;
-* another web page `http://localhost:19000/debugger-ui/` will appear;
+* * another web page `http://localhost:19000/debugger-ui/` will appear;
-* * this ^^ may require an installation of React tools, or even initially:
+* * * this ^^ may require an installation of React tools, or even initially:
-* * click on the simulator;
-* * Using the Simulator menu bar, select Device>shake;
-* * Select `Debug remote JS`
-* once you get the debugger-ui web page to appear, enter the developer console on this page to see application prints and exceptions.
+* * once you get the debugger-ui web page to appear, enter the developer console to see application prints and exceptions.

 You can now explore the goofy demos, checking the source code for comments describing briefly the Matrix mechanics.
 Edit `[matrixrn.demo.flatlist :as demo]` in the `app.cljs` NS to try different demos until we bundle them up into a single NavigatorContainer RSN.
+Each demo manifests some important feature of MatrixRN, or simply provides an example of how to use a particular widget.

-Speaking of "RSN", pull often: the petri dish is growing hourly.
+Speaking of "RSN", pull often: the petri dish is growing all the time.

 ## Editing the demo project.
 I use Cursive
 I use Cursive, and had to deal with the lack of a deps.edn.
 It is my fault.
 They took it out when I got confused, not knowing Cursive relied on it.